Urban Outfitters, Inc. (NASDAQ:URBN) Expected to Announce Quarterly Sales of $1.03 Billion

-Analysts expect Urban Outfitters, Inc. (NASDAQ:URBN) to announce $1.03 billion in sales for the current quarter, Zacks reports.
-Nine analysts have made estimates for Urban Outfitters’ earnings.
-The lowest sales estimate is $906.70 million and the highest is $1.09 billion.
-Urban Outfitters reported sales of $803.27 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 28.2%.
-The company is expected to issue its next earnings report on Tuesday, August 24th.
+Brokerages forecast that Urban Outfitters, Inc. (NASDAQ:URBN) will report $1.03 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
+Nine analysts have issued estimates for Urban Outfitters’ earnings, with the highest sales estimate coming in at $1.09 billion and the lowest estimate coming in at $906.70 million.
+Urban Outfitters reported sales of $803.27 million in the same quarter last year, which would suggest a positive year over year growth rate of 28.2%.
+The company is scheduled to report its next earnings results on Tuesday, August 24th.

-On average, analysts expect that Urban Outfitters will report full year sales of $4.28 billion for the current financial year, with estimates ranging from $4.07 billion to $4.40 billion.
-For the next financial year, analysts expect that the business will post sales of $4.49 billion, with estimates ranging from $4.24 billion to $4.73 billion.
-Zacks’ sales averages are a mean average based on a survey of sell-side analysts that cover Urban Outfitters.
+According to Zacks, analysts expect that Urban Outfitters will report full-year sales of $4.28 billion for the current year, with estimates ranging from $4.07 billion to $4.40 billion.
+For the next year, analysts expect that the company will post sales of $4.49 billion, with estimates ranging from $4.24 billion to $4.73 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that follow Urban Outfitters.

-Urban Outfitters (NASDAQ:URBN) last posted its quarterly earnings data on Monday, May 24th.
-The apparel retailer reported $0.54 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.16 by $0.38.
-The business had revenue of $927.41 million during the quarter, compared to the consensus estimate of $870.17 million.
-Urban Outfitters had a return on equity of 13.39% and a net margin of 5.10%.
-The company’s revenue was up 57.6% compared to the same quarter last year.
-During the same period in the prior year, the company earned ($1.41) earnings per share.
+Urban Outfitters (NASDAQ:URBN) last released its earnings results on Monday, May 24th.
+The apparel retailer reported $0.54 EPS for the quarter, topping analysts’ consensus estimates of $0.16 by $0.38.
+Urban Outfitters had a net margin of 5.10% and a return on equity of 13.39%.
+The company had revenue of $927.41 million for the quarter, compared to analysts’ expectations of $870.17 million.
+During the same quarter last year, the business earned ($1.41) EPS.
+The firm’s revenue was up 57.6% compared to the same quarter last year.

-In related news, insider Margaret Hayne sold 53,390 shares of the stock in a transaction on Wednesday, June 9th.
-The stock was sold at an average price of $37.89, for a total transaction of $2,022,947.10.
-Following the sale, the insider now owns 1,086,852 shares of the company’s stock, valued at $41,180,822.28.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CAO Azeez Hayne sold 4,000 shares of the stock in a transaction on Thursday, April 29th.
-The shares were sold at an average price of $38.16, for a total value of $152,640.00.
-Following the sale, the chief accounting officer now directly owns 2,261 shares in the company, valued at approximately $86,279.76.
+In related news, CFO Melanie Marein-Efron sold 2,593 shares of the company’s stock in a transaction dated Wednesday, May 26th.
+The shares were sold at an average price of $40.00, for a total value of $103,720.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CAO Azeez Hayne sold 2,261 shares of the company’s stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $40.00, for a total transaction of $90,440.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 62,244 shares of company stock valued at $2,369,747.
-Company insiders own 27.50% of the company’s stock.
+Insiders have sold 58,244 shares of company stock valued at $2,217,107 over the last three months.
+Insiders own 27.50% of the company’s stock.

-A number of large investors have recently modified their holdings of the business.
-Thrivent Financial for Lutherans boosted its stake in Urban Outfitters by 1.5% in the 1st quarter.
-Thrivent Financial for Lutherans now owns 18,197 shares of the apparel retailer’s stock worth $677,000 after buying an additional 276 shares during the last quarter.
-State of Michigan Retirement System lifted its stake in shares of Urban Outfitters by 1.6% in the 1st quarter.
-State of Michigan Retirement System now owns 25,366 shares of the apparel retailer’s stock valued at $943,000 after purchasing an additional 400 shares in the last quarter.
-Oregon Public Employees Retirement Fund lifted its stake in shares of Urban Outfitters by 2.5% in the 2nd quarter.
-Oregon Public Employees Retirement Fund now owns 23,224 shares of the apparel retailer’s stock valued at $957,000 after purchasing an additional 576 shares in the last quarter.
-Louisiana State Employees Retirement System lifted its stake in shares of Urban Outfitters by 4.1% in the 1st quarter.
-Louisiana State Employees Retirement System now owns 17,800 shares of the apparel retailer’s stock valued at $662,000 after purchasing an additional 700 shares in the last quarter.
-Finally, Principal Financial Group Inc. lifted its stake in shares of Urban Outfitters by 0.3% in the 4th quarter.
-Principal Financial Group Inc. now owns 232,697 shares of the apparel retailer’s stock valued at $5,957,000 after purchasing an additional 709 shares in the last quarter.
-68.28% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently added to or reduced their stakes in the stock.
+Oregon Public Employees Retirement Fund raised its holdings in Urban Outfitters by 2.5% in the second quarter.
+Oregon Public Employees Retirement Fund now owns 23,224 shares of the apparel retailer’s stock worth $957,000 after purchasing an additional 576 shares in the last quarter.
+New Mexico Educational Retirement Board raised its holdings in Urban Outfitters by 18.3% in the second quarter.
+New Mexico Educational Retirement Board now owns 14,235 shares of the apparel retailer’s stock worth $587,000 after purchasing an additional 2,200 shares in the last quarter.
+Schroder Investment Management Group bought a new position in Urban Outfitters in the first quarter worth about $825,000.
+Principal Financial Group Inc. raised its holdings in Urban Outfitters by 18.6% in the first quarter.
+Principal Financial Group Inc. now owns 275,936 shares of the apparel retailer’s stock worth $10,262,000 after purchasing an additional 43,239 shares in the last quarter.
+Finally, Lombard Odier Asset Management USA Corp bought a new position in Urban Outfitters in the first quarter worth about $444,000.
+68.28% of the stock is owned by institutional investors.

 Get a free copy of the Zacks research report on Urban Outfitters (URBN)